bamaas/HomeLab-2.0/README.md

   Helm charts are automatically linted and templated before every commit to catch errors early.

 - **Reproducible tooling**
-  Developer environment is reproducible and consistent, with tools managed via Mise and devcontainers.
+  Developer environment is reproducible and consistent, with tools managed via Mise in a devcontainer.

 - **Multi-environment support** *Planned*
   Out-of-the-box support for both `dev` and `prod` environments.